 - ask the vendor, owner or person exchanging the motor vehicle whether it is subject to any encumbrance and

-- search the Personal Properties Securities Register to determine whether there is an encumbrance registered against the motor vehicle.
+- search the Personal Properties Securities Register (external link) to determine whether there is an encumbrance registered against the motor vehicle.

 If a motor vehicle trader is informed or becomes aware that the vehicle is encumbered they must:

 - discharge the encumbrance on purchase, or on accepting the vehicle on a trade-in basis or for exchange and